Adalab/modulo-2-evaluacion-final-silviaparadag/README.md

 In the second module we had to create a web browser with Disney Characters.

-In this website you have an initial character list, you can
+In this web you have an initial list of characters, you can use a searcher to find your favorites characters, and also you can save and edit your favorites ones.

 &nbsp;
 ## Tools ⚒️

-- HTML, CSS, Saas, JavaScript
+- `HTML, CSS, Saas, JavaScript`
-- Visual Studio Code
+- `Visual Studio Code`
-- Adalab Web Starter Kit
+- `Adalab Web Starter Kit`
-- GitHub
-- GitHub Pages
+- `GitHub`
-- Zeplin
+- `GitHub Pages`

 &nbsp;